 - Limited access to educational opportunities

 Since there are a limited number of openings, all applications will be evaluated together after the final submission deadline of April 1st, 2018.
-Once reviewed, applicants will be placed into one of three categories: Admit, Deny, or Wait-list.
+Once reviewed, applicants will be placed into one of two categories: Admit or Deny.

 Admit: Student is accepted into the SOAR program and receives registration confirmation that directs them to (1) provide payment, and (2) complete their registration providing additional required information and permissions.
 Notice of admitted SOAR session will also be given.